Friday, October 08, 2021

 boy scout camp

-gave me such a feel
+gave me a splendid

-rock tied inside of my t-shirt,
+with a massive rock tied inside

-gasping the air with my head
+myself gasping the air with my

-above water in mere seconds
+head above water in mere

-nonetheless.... no matter the
+seconds.... so no matter the

 bevy of hifalutin insignia that